Quick Build in seven-1 easy steps

 T2 handbook.

-(4. Download the sources for your the selected target by typing
+(4. The sources for your the selected target will be downloaded on-the-fly.

 5. Start the build.